Hyper Hoare Logic: (Dis-)Proving Program Hyperproperties (extended version): Synchronous Reasoning Over Different Branches

 \mypar{The problem}

-\figref{fig:overview} presents a (non-exhaustive) overview of the landscape of Hoare logics, where logics are classified in two dimensions: the type of properties they can establish, and the number of program executions those properties can relate. \peter{The table reveals two open problems.
+\figref{fig:overview} presents a (non-exhaustive) overview of the landscape of Hoare logics, where logics are classified in two dimensions: the type of properties they can establish, and the number of program executions those properties can relate.
+The table reveals two open problems.
 First, some types of hyperproperties cannot be expressed by any existing Hoare logic (represented by $\varnothing$).
-For example, to prove that a program implements a function that has a minimum, one needs to show that there \emph{exists} an execution whose result is smaller than or equal to the result of \emph{all} other executions.
-Such $\exists\forall$-hyperproperties cannot be proved by any existing Hoare logic.
-Second, the existing logics cover different, often disjoint program properties, which may hinder practical applications: reasoning about a wide spectrum of properties of a given program requires the application of several logics, each with its own judgments; properties expressed in different, incompatible logics cannot be composed within the same proof system. }
+For example, to prove that a program \peter{violates generalized non-interference, one needs to show that there \emph{exist} two executions $\tau_1$ and $\tau_2$ such that \emph{all} executions with the same high-sensitivity input as $\tau_1$ have a different low-sensitivity output than $\tau_2$.\footnote{\peter{Assuming no public (low-sensitivity) input}.} } Such $\exists^*\forall^*$-hyperproperties cannot be proved by any existing Hoare logic.
+Second, the existing logics cover different, often disjoint program properties, which may hinder practical applications: reasoning about a wide spectrum of properties of a given program requires the application of several logics, each with its own judgments; properties expressed in different, incompatible logics cannot be composed within the same proof system.